 Gill | $150 | Marine-grade waterproofing |

-- Tip: Entry‑level anglers can mix Columbia or Huk tops with a higher‑end outer shell (e.g., Torrentshell) for under $150 total.
+Tip: Entry-level anglers should consider pairing Columbia or Huk tops with a high-end outer shell (such as the Torrentshell) for an overall budget around $150.

-- Video Demo: UV lamp test comparing UPF 30 vs. UPF 50+ shirts.
+- Video Demo: A UV lamp test comparing UPF 30 to UPF 50+ shirts.

-- Layering Infographic: Visual guide to layering systems for each climate zone.
+- Layering Infographic: A visual guide illustrating layering systems for each climate zone.

-Embed these visuals on your blog post at lurebolt.com to deepen reader engagement and clarify complex concepts.
+Embed these helpful resources on your blog post at lurebolt.com to engage readers further and clarify complex ideas.

-For the latest inventory, detailed sizing charts, and exclusive climate bundles, visit lurebolt.com.
+For the latest availability, comprehensive sizing charts, and exclusive climate bundles, visit lurebolt.com.